-Are you big fans of Tumblr?
-Here at MakeUseOf, we certainly are.
-The blogging platform brings together the idea of blogging together with social networking and has become home to some of the most creative, entertaining, humorous and thoughtful posts we’ve ever come across.
-With an easy-to-use backend that lends itself to both creating new content and sharing content that you like, it is home to some of the most viral content on the Web.
+Are you a fan of Tumblr?
+The blogging platform is a combination of a blogging service infused with social networking, and is home to the most creative, humorous and thoughtful posts.
+With a simple backend that lends itself to creating and sharing fresh content that you like, it is home to some of the most viral content online.

-The sheer amount of content on Tumblr, which makes it a joy to browse (as well as very easy to lose hours of your day in the blink of an eye), sometimes you really do have to filter through a lot of repetitive content to get to the good stuff.
+Because of the sheer amount of content on Tumblr, sometimes you really do have to filter through a lot of similar content to find the gems.
 For that reason, we’ve put together lists of recommended Tumblr history blogs that we think you should be following.

 We’ve already introduced you to 8 Tumblr blogs every writer and book lover should follow, 7 news and political blogs you should follow, 10 humorous Tumblr blogs, and this week we’re taking a stab at the best in history that Tumblr has to offer.